andreony/reactnd-project-myreads-starter/README.md

 * Returns a Promise which resolves to a JSON object containing a collection of book objects.

-* This collection represents the books currently in the bookshelves in your app.
+* This collection represents the books currently in the bookshelves.